Self-proclaimed cartel hitman sentenced to death for double murder, beheading roommate

 A jury in Texas has handed down a death sentence for a self-proclaimed Mexican drug cartel hitman who was convicted in the 2017 murders of his roommate, who was beheaded, and the roommate’s 17-year-old girlfriend.

 Hector Acosta-Ojeda, originally from Mexico, was sentenced Wednesday in a Tarrant County court a week after he was found guilty of capital murder in the killings of Erick Zelaya and Iris Chirinos.
+His citizenship status wasn’t immediately clear.

 MAN CONVICTED OF FATALLY SHOOTING STORE CLERK IN PLOT TO STEAL BEAR PUT TO DEATH IN GEORGIA